 This Officer was relived of all his valuables with force.

-The journey continued, and through a gab in the tarpaulin they could see they were in city of Hamburg, but damn it, the vehicle didn’t stop.
+The journey continued, and through a gap in the tarpaulin they could see they were in city of Hamburg, but damn it, the vehicle didn’t stop.
 It drove on.
 They wondered where they were going?
 Where they being taken to the Russians?
 What a frightening thought.
 Conversation was strictly forbidden, and a depressing atmosphere arose.

 An hour's drive later they stopped.

 Shrill commands of unintelligible speech, and a spotlight glared on the vehicle as they dismounted.
-All around them they saw Barbed wire.
+All around them they saw barbed wire.

 Rifle butts rammed their backs, driving them on like cattle, then singled out for interrogation.

-ing could be seen.
+Nothing could be seen.
 Only a bright spotlight, and the questions came in broken German.

 Where?
 Which unit?
 In which countries did you serve?